jgewirtzman/tree-microbiome/README.md

 # Tree 16s Analysis

 ## Overview
-This repository contains the R script `Tree_16s_all.R` designed for analyzing microbial communities within tree samples.
+This repository contains the R script `Tree_microbiome_all.R` designed for analyzing microbial communities within tree samples.
 The script utilizes a comprehensive suite of statistical and graphical packages in R to process, analyze, and visualize high-throughput sequencing data, focusing on ecological and microbiological insights.

 ## Features
 - **Data Import and Preprocessing**: Import of data files and preprocessing to ensure data quality and compatibility for analysis.